edelstone/tints-and-shades-figma/README.md

 ![Screenshot of the Figma plugin in action](assets/plugin-hero.png)

+## Overview

 Generate a complete set of tints and shades from a base color directly inside Figma.
-This plugin is the companion to the web version of the [Tint & Shade Generator](https://maketintsandshades.com), bringing the same, meticulous [color-generation logic](https://maketintsandshades.com/about/#calculation-method) into your design workflow.
+This plugin is the companion to the web version of the [Tint & Shade Generator](https://github.com/edelstone/tints-and-shades), bringing the same, meticulous [color-generation logic](https://github.com/edelstone/tints-and-shades?tab=readme-ov-file#calculation-method) into your design workflow.

+## Installation

+Grab the plugin directly [from the Figma Community](https://www.figma.com/community/plugin/1580658889126377365).

 ## Features